-Additionally, MI on-site Project Monitors continued to be a valuable and important part of MDHSA scoring project.
-Project Monitors oversee and administer all scoring projects assigned to their scoring site and communicate daily with both MI Content Area Scoring Directors and the Project Director and Assistant Project Director.
+MI used multiple scoring sites in order to accomplish the large task of scoring the High School Assessment.
+MI Project Monitors oversaw and administered all scoring projects assigned to their scoring site and communicated daily with MI Content Area Scoring Directors and the Project Director and Assistant Project Director.